OVER 100 VARIETIES TO BE STOCKED at Ambleside Gardens & Nursery

 Acer shirasawanum ‘Palmatifolium’ Palmate-leaved Full Moon Maple.
 Upright tree with green leaves and beautiful fall foliage of reds, yellows, and oranges.
 Small leaved variety growing to about 25′ with spread to 20′.

 WEEPING JAPANESE MAPLES

 Acer palmatum dissectum

 Ambleside also carries different varieties of the popular dissectums–Weeping Japanese Red Maples.
 Of these varieties, we expect to have Garnet, Red Dragon, Red Select, Crimson Queen, Inaba Shidare, and Tamukeyama.
-Four green leaved varieties, Acer palmatum dissectum ‘Flavescens,’ Acer palmatum dissectum ‘Ornatum,’ ,Acer palmatum dissectum ‘Viridis’ and Acer japonicum ‘Green Cascade’provide wonderful yellow to orange to red fall color.
-Acer palmatum dissectum ‘Watnong’ is a green variety with pink new growth providing great contrast into the early summer.
+Four green leaved varieties, Acer palmatum dissectum ‘Flavescens’ (SOLD OUT), Acer palmatum dissectum ‘Ornatum,’ ,Acer palmatum dissectum ‘Viridis’ and Acer japonicum ‘Green Cascade’provide wonderful yellow to orange to red fall color.
+Acer palmatum dissectum ‘Watnong’ (SOLD OUT) is a green variety with pink new growth providing great contrast into the early summer.

-Acer palmatum dissectum ‘Toyama Nishiki’ is a green laceleaf with irregular pink andwhite variegations throughout–needs a shady location.
+Acer palmatum dissectum ‘Toyama Nishiki’ (SOLD OUT) is a green laceleaf with irregular pink andwhite variegations throughout–needs a shady location.